stefandee/deflector/README.md

 ## TODO
-* ingame laser line optimization - don't draw each pixel but draw line between collisions
-* more audio sfx
+* free form mirror rotations (instead of 45 degrees increments)
+* rotate mirror in both directions
+* switch to json levels file instead of binary
 * per menu option color
 * return to the previous menu option
-* rotate mirror in both directions
-* free form mirror rotations (instead of 45 degrees increments)
-* add lives support
+* implement ghosts (travel randomly and re-arrange static mirrors)
+* implement wormhole
 * add support to finish the level by connecting to the end point like in the original
 * add support for fixed laser (to extend the mechanics range)
+* ingame laser line optimization - don't draw each pixel but draw line between collisions
+* add lives support
 * create more levels
 * fullscreen support